 From the pond take a path on the right rising up a grassy hill crossing the undulating grazing slopes.
 Skirting a rocky ridge, the path enters the Vallone del Giarus, entirely occupied by a vast extension of stones and blocks and dominated by the beautiful pyramid of the Pic d'Asti.
 Following some small cairns you can climb directly to the stony ground with less tiring than it may see or alternatively cross it slanting to the right, always following some cairns.
-In both cases, however, you climb to intercept on the right edge of the wide scree a well-traced path rising up with several serpentine the upper part of the valley up to exit to the magnificent panoramic Col d'Asti at 3123 m on the border crest between Italy and France (pole and big man).
+In both cases, however, you climb to intercept on the right edge of the wide scree a well-traced path rising with several serpentine the upper part of the valley up to exit to the magnificent panoramic Col d'Asti at 3123 m on the border crest between Italy and France (pole and cairn).

 Here it opens a spectacular panorama: towards Italy on Roc della Niera, Rocca Bianca and Mongioie, Rocca La Marchisa and on the highest peaks of the Maritime Alps, while on the north side to the nearby Crete de la Taillante and far more distant the alpine groups of Mont Blanc, Monte Rosa, the Matterhorn and Gran Paradiso.
 Just in front of the spectacular Monte Viso.

 At the comfortable saddle it is useful to prepare yourself with harness and rope for the ascent marked by faded green signs.
 From the Col d'Asti we head to the left following a track that bypasses on the right (French side) along a short debris gully the spire called Torrione Gina.